What Is a Thin Client?

 With the power of the cloud and Hosted Desktops, you can do anything you would on a large, expensive, power-hungry PC.
 However, you can do so with a much smaller investment, fewer overheads and lower operating costs.
 Plus, our cloud infrastructure is constantly upgraded to keep it at the peak of performance.
 So you won’t have to upgrade your hardware in a few years when new software comes out – which makes a thin client more future-proof than a traditional PC tower.

-Synextra are Hosted Desktop specialists.
+Synextra are Hosted, Desktop specialists based in the UK.
 Whether you need rapid deployment times or just want to future-proof your office, get in touch with the team today.